ibm-cloud-docs/vmwaresolutions/archiref/solution/design_infrastructuremgmt.md

 IBM CloudDriver is an ephemeral {{site.data.keyword.cloud_notm}} VM virtual server instance (VSI) which is deployed as needed for day 2 operations such as adding hosts, clusters, or add-on services to your VMware instance.

-The CloudBuilder and CloudDriver are deployed only on the private network connecting to the IBM management plane over a private message queue.
+The IBM CloudBuilder and IBM CloudDriver components are deployed only on the private network that connects to the IBM management plane over a private message queue.
 They are IBM developed components, are not user accessible, and have the following attributes and functions:
 * Deployment and configuration of the vCenter Server instance within the user account.
 * Add and remove hosts from the vCenter Server clusters.
 * Add and remove clusters from vCenter Server instances.